 Read the terms and conditions for a STPC with Singapore Airlines

 Air China has interesting policies when it comes to a Stopover Paid by Carrier option.
-First, you can only apply for it if you have a minimum of 8-hour stopover.
+First, you can only apply for it if you have a minimum of 8-hour stopovers.
 Second, you are landing before 1 in the morning.
 Furthermore, It also applies only on selected cities (Beijing, Chengdu, Dalian, Hangzhou, Shanghai).
-On the other side, if you fulfill these requirements you will be entitled to free accommodation and a complementary transit visa in China – something many travelers would appreciate.
+On the other side, if you fulfill these requirements you will be entitled to free accommodation and a complimentary transit visa in China – something many travelers would appreciate.

 Read the terms and conditions for a STPC with Air China